melanieinpursuit/run-the-ropes-front-end/readme.md

 # Ready to run the ropes?

+Check out the repo to my back-end here!: https://github.com/melanieinpursuit/run-the-ropes-back-end

-Check out my deployed back-end site here!: https://run-the-ropes-back-end.onrender.com/ Check out my deployed front-end site here! (it's currently having some issues, but it will be fixed soon!): https://app.netlify.com/sites/creative-sunburst-89d7db/overview
+Check out my deployed back-end site here!: https://run-the-ropes-back-end.onrender.com/

+Check out my deployed front-end site here! (it's currently having some issues, but it will be fixed soon!): https://creative-sunburst-89d7db.netlify.app/

 Welcome to Run The Ropes, a wrestling database made for new and experienced wrestling fans alike!
 My goal is to make a readable site for people to see and learn all about wrestlers and professional wrestling in general!
 There are a lot of features I want to add in the future so please keep a look out for those.